About Us

 Donors

 We are very grateful for the generosity of the individuals, groups, businesses, foundations and friends that partner with us in the fight against childhood hunger.
 Together, we’re making a difference in the lives of the food-insecure children throughout Ohio.
-The gifts and grants reported here reflect funding received between October 1, 2021 and September 30, 2022.
+The gifts and grants reported here reflect funding received between October 1, 2023 and September 30, 2024.

 100,000+

-Ronald And Paula Raymond Charitable Foundation
+The Ronald and Paula Raymond Foundation

 50,000+